Interstate 95 in New Hampshire: Route description

 I-95 crosses into New Hampshire in the town of Seabrook, north of Salisbury, Massachusetts.
 The crossing includes a pair of welcome centers for the respective states and a southbound ramp serving a connector to Massachusetts Route 286.
 The highway then intersects New Hampshire Route 107 (NH 107), which serves Seabrook and the Seabrook Nuclear Power Plant, at exit 1.

 The freeway continues as a toll road, named the Blue Star Turnpike and commonly known as the New Hampshire Turnpike, and parallels U.S. Route 1 (US 1) through the inland areas of southeastern New Hampshire's Seacoast Region.
-In Hampton Falls, I-95 crosses over NH 84 and NH 88 without connecting interchanges and serves a pair of state-run liquor stores operated by the New Hampshire Liquor Commission.
+In Hampton Falls, I-95 crosses over NH 84 and NH 88 without connecting interchanges; it then serves a pair of state-run liquor stores operated by the New Hampshire Liquor Commission.
 The northbound Hampton outlet is considered the state's flagship store, with annual sales of $33.5 million, and largely serves out-of-state customers.

-The turnpike passes through the town of Hampton, where it crosses under NH 27 and reaches its sole toll plaza at exit 2, an interchange with NH 101.
-NH 101 provides connections from the turnpike to Exeter and Manchester.
+The turnpike passes through the town of Hampton, where it crosses under NH 27 and reaches its sole toll plaza at exit 2.
+The exit includes an interchange with NH 101, which provides connections from the turnpike to Exeter and Manchester.
 I-95 then continues northeast through the towns of North Hampton and Greenland and crosses over several highways before reaching its next interchange.
 The turnpike enters the city of Portsmouth and intersects NH 33 near the city's international airport.
 After passing Portsmouth Regional Hospital, I-95 intersects the Spaulding Turnpike (US 4/NH 16) and U.S. Route 1 Bypass (US 1 Byp.) via ramps to the Portsmouth Circle.
 The freeway travels through the residential neighborhoods of western Portsmouth and intersects Market Street before crossing over the Piscataqua River Bridge into Maine, where it becomes the Maine Turnpike.

 The New Hampshire section of the highway is 16 mi long, the shortest of any state on I-95, which traverses the entire U.S. East Coast from Florida to Maine.
 It is entirely located within Rockingham County and is generally eight lanes wide.
 The New Hampshire Department of Transportation, which maintains the highway through its Bureau of Turnpikes, measures traffic volumes at various points that are expressed in terms of annual average daily traffic.
 Traffic volumes on I-95 within the state in 2015 ranged from a minimum of 63,000 vehicles southwest of Portsmouth to a maximum of 98,000 vehicles near the Spaulding Turnpike.
 The corridor is also served by several private intercity bus operators and public transit systems, including the Cooperative Alliance for Seacoast Transportation.
 During the summer months, the highway peaks at 125,000 daily vehicles and becomes routinely congested as weekend vacationers from the Greater Boston area travel to destinations in New Hampshire and Maine.